QueenieCplusplus/CloudRun/README.md

        pressing CTRL+C in Cloud Shell.

-# Cloud Build
+# Docker

-> Dockerize App
+> Dockerize App use Docker cmd line

-* 1.1, in cloud shell, use Cloud Build to create docker Image
+* 1.1, in cloud shell, log in Docker

        sudo usermod -a -G docker ${USER}